LVricella/evo-120/builder/java/README.md

 - write player IDs experimentally into primary and mirror offsets
 - run a placeholder checksum/update step
 - save the output Option File
+- run in debug-only mode against a base OF

 ## Important limitation